mouni-2502/Insurance_Policy_Automation/Phase2.md

 - Profiles, Roles, Permission Sets
 - Reports and Dashboards

-A single Developer Org was used for end-to-end development and testing (no sandbox required).
+A single Developer Org was used for end-to-end development and testing.
 This environment provided full admin access to configure the data-model and security settings.

 **Procedure:**